 Their incommunicability has profound meaning for both subject fields in which such experiences are most often reported.
 What theory of aesthetic value can properly respond to our awe for objects of beauty or our disinterested delight in artistic creation?
 What theology can explicate or add meaning to conversion experiences occurring beyond the boundaries of reason, the senses, or perceptual language?
+What holy book can combine the stimulus to awe and moral instruction?
 How could any theory of aesthetics or theological authority universalize such deeply private sensations of wonder without reasoning about them and in doing so subjecting them to the categorizing structures of utility and thus making them just an ordinary determination of truth, an act so deformational that it must destroy the very thing it seeks to communicate (see “Religion and Truth”)?